ItsJonQ/jonquach/_posts/design-engineer-role.md

 ---
-date: '2019-01-10'
+date: "2019-01-10"
-title: 'Design Engineer - The Role'
+title: "Design Engineer - The Role"
-category: 'Design Engineering'
+category: "Design Engineering"
 draft: false
-topCaption: '🔥 🌷'
+topCaption: "🔥 🌷"
-image: '/assets/posts/design-engineer-it-me.png'
+image: "/assets/posts/design-engineer-it-me.png"
 ---

 Every so often, a tweet or blog post would make me reflect upon my career in the web development industry.
 Being a hybrid design/coder, I can't help but feel out of place within in.